 The other advantage of a PMI approved training programs is that the material is reviewed by the PMI, which assures you of the quality of the product.

 #3: The PMP Certificate is Only for IT Professionals.

 I have also received some queries from visitors who wondered whether this certification can be obtained by someone working outside of the IT industry.

 The PMP certificate is industry independent and the project management principles provided in the PMBOK Guide apply to all industries.
 You are eligible to apply for the PMP exam if you are in project management.

 #4: I am a Diploma Holder; Can I Apply for the PMP Exam?

 Yes, of course.

-The PMP certification is for professionals who are working in project management and want to enhance their skills and efficiency.
-If you are in project management and want to excel your career, you should apply for it.
-However, if you are not involved in project management and want this certification, you should first earn some experience in project management and then you should apply for it.
+The PMP certification is for professionals who are working in project management and want to enhance their skills and become more employable.
+If you are in project management and want to excel in your career, you should apply for it.
+However, if you are not involved in this field and want this certification; you should first earn some experience, and then you should apply for it.

 This is the second part of a series of five posts.
 The other blog posts are as follows: